mcv-m6-video/mcv-m6-2023-team4/Week 4/README.md

 # How to run

 ## Task 1.1
+See the task1.1.py for implementation.

 ## Task 1.2

 Libraries have been installed from the code repositories following their respective tutorials.
 See the task_1_2.ipynb notebook for implementation links to the off-the-shelf methods and a visualisation/library setup demo with the image 000045_10.png.

 ## Task 1.3
 See the task1_3.ipynb for implementation.
-The TrackEval folder containing the obtained results in MOT16 challenge format has been added.
-Run the following script to obtain the results
+The data folder contains the obtained results in MOT16 challenge format.
-                python TrackEval/scripts/run_mot_challenge.py --BENCHMARK lucas-kanade-median --DO_PREPROC False

 ## Task 2